Rookie Ryan shines as Twins hold Indians to 1 hit in 3-0 win

 UP NEXT

-Twins: RHP Randy Dobnak (1-7, 7.64 ERA) pitches on Thursday in the series finale.
-He picked up his only victory of the season on May 21 at Progressive Field, tossing six scoreless innings.
-Dobnak is 1-0 with a 0.69 ERA in three career appearances in Cleveland.
+Twins: RHP Randy Dobnak (1-7, 7.64 ERA) starts the series finale Thursday.
+He picked up his only win of the year on May 21 at Progressive Field, tossing six scoreless innings, and is 1-0 with a 0.69 ERA in three career appearances in Cleveland.

 Indians: RHP Cal Quantrill (4-3, 3.15 ERA) suffered his first loss since June 6 in his last start, allowing five runs in six innings at Boston on Sept.
 3. Quantrill pitched 16 times between defeats, going 4-0 with a 2.75 ERA.